Drug Shortages and Discontinuations

 • Temporarily added to the Non-Insured Health Benefits formulary for the duration of the importation and sale approval from Health Canada.

-At this time there are supply challenges with all bile acid sequestrants.
 A CPhA comparison of bile acid sequestrants is available here

 Colestipol